dkomics/ilri-africa-cdc-training/viralMetagen/README.md

 > **Note:** *Takes about 35 minutes*

 ### Step 12: Sort and Index aligment map
 The alignment of `FASTQ` files above to the reference genome results in a random arrangement of reads in the order which the sequences occurred in the input FASTQ file.
-In order to perform any analysis of visualize the alingment, the alignment should be sorted in the order with which they occur in the reference genome based on their `alignment coordinates`.
+In order to perform any analysis and visualize the alingment, the alignment should be sorted in the order which they occur in the reference genome based on their `alignment coordinates`.
 > 1. First let us sort our read alignment `BAM` file above by their occurence in refernce genome.
 ```
 samtools sort -@ 4 \